godeploy/PL-100/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 6. Click to expand the **Input** **Data** step.

-7. Review the Json text in the value field.
+7. Review the Json text in the value Column.
 This is the data that will be imported into your environment

 8. Expand the **Each Department** for each control